tracee/tracee/README.md

 An example:

-- A user opens your JavaEE enterprisy hotel booking page in a browser
+- A user opens your JavaEE enterprisey hotel booking page in a browser
 - Your servlet container renders a calendar and room selection
-- The users selects a date and a tasty breakfast and clicks on _book_
+- The user selects a date and a tasty breakfast and clicks on _book_
 - Your servlet starts to chat with your full-blown EE-Server
-- _Awesome stuff happens_, EJBs, SOAP- and REST-Services are called, Databases are read and written
+- _Awesome stuff happens_, EJBs, SOAP- and REST-Services are called, databases are read and written
 - Finally the user sees a confirmation page and receives a booking confirmation via email

 This is the happy path.
 But what if something goes wrong?
-Lets name it: Exception Stack-Trace in the log files.
+Lets name it: Exception stack trace in the log files.
-The stack-trace often shows a very narrow scope of what went wrong, namely the current thread.
+The stack trace often shows a very narrow scope of what went wrong, namely the current thread.

 An __invocation context__ is a temporal or logical boundary in which a system invocation happens.
 Since each system invocation may cause further system interactions, every subsequent system invocation belongs to the